exokitxr/exokit/README.md

 Works:

-- Android

-Planned:

 - Windows
 - macOS
+- Linux

+Planned:

+- Electron
+- Android
 - iOS
-- Linux

 The core is Javascript and is platform-agnostic.
 Porting work is restricted to the native graphics APIs.